gumbol/gumbol.github.io/styles/README.txt

--styles/CSS folder

-This folder will hold the CSS files.
-The format of the CSS rules will be based on the SMACSS guidelines (https://smacss.com) by Jonathan Snook.

-NOTE: [Currently it is not implemented]
+# Styles

+This folder will include the stylesheets files for the website.